 Solid-state transmitters (SSTX) are a major technological positive change in improving weather radar systems.
 The flexibility, reliability, and operating costs offered by SSTX make them an attractive alternative to conventional tube-based transmitters (e.g., klystron, magnetron, traveling wave tube).
 As a result, SSTX are expected to become more commonplace as the solution becomes the preferred and sometimes the only feasible solution for weather radars.

 Pulse characteristics differ between legacy tube-based transmitters and SSTX-based weather radar systems.
 If this difference is significant enough, it could lead to a reduction of the effectiveness of Radio Local Area Network (RLAN) devices to detect weather radar signals and employ Dynamic Frequency Selection (DFS).
-It is important for future DFS-enabled systems to detect and avoid interfering with modern radar systems that do not share legacy pulse characteristics.
+As such, it is important for future weather radar planning to understand the RLAN devices’ ability to detect the SSTX-based weather radars that do not share legacy pulse characteristics.

 Pulse Characteristics of Solid-State Transmitters